Video: Watch this Space - Episode 1

 “Watch this Space” is a little experiment of mine to try and show people what is going on in Earth orbit.
 In this episode we cover all of the satellite launches and newly tracked pieces of debris for May 2016.

-All of the object orbits are taken from real tracking data (from http://www.space-track.org) so every single coloured dot is a real object.
+All of the object orbits are taken from real tracking data (from https://www.space-track.org) so every single coloured dot is a real object.
 The positions and motion of the objects relative to the Earth are to scale but each objects size is greatly exaggerated (otherwise there would be nothing to see!).

 The objects covered are: